 I don't recommend offering parents a range.
 Just give them a specific number based on their situation.
 Otherwise, they'll always go for the lowest number in your range.

 Many cultures make people feel scared to bring up money.
-You might feel like you're less of a babysitter because you're talking about money instead of the kids you'll be caring for.
-But babysitters deserve to get paid fairly just like everybody else.
+You might feel like you're less of a babysitter because you're talking about money instead of the children you'll be caring for.
+Babysitters deserve to get paid fairly just like everybody else.

 If you're really anxious about negotiating, you could even consider having the initial conversation via email or text message where you can compose and re-read your thoughts at your own pace before you send them.
 Keep in mind that this gives parents more time to come up with objections and try to haggle down your rate too, so it can backfire.